Spring Blooms Featured in

 Smale Riverfront Park: daffodils and Virginia bluebells

-The park is a great start of the spring flower adventure.
+The park is a great start to your spring flower adventure.
 Smale Riverfront Park stretches along the Ohio River and features a variety of flowers from daffodils and Virginia bluebells to tulips and hyacinths.
 Take a stroll through Smale Riverfront Park and make sure to stop at the flower section closest to the Ohio River with a postcard view of the Roebling Suspension Bridge.

 Spring Grove Cemetery and Arboretum—various blooming trees and flowers

 Spring Grove Cemetery is one of the oldest cemeteries in the United States, dating back to 1845.
-The site boasts a 733-ac (297-ha) garden, which draws photographers and leisure-walk enthusiasts year-round.
-There are also several small lakes with geese and ducks with their neighbors—turtles, who love to sit under the sun on warm days.
+The site boasts a 733 ac (297 ha) garden, which draws photographers and leisure-walk enthusiasts year-round.
+There are also several small lakes with geese and ducks along with their neighbors—turtles, who love to sit under the sun on warm days.
 From April through October, the cemetery offers tours, so you can combine some historical insights with the stunning blooms in the spring months.
 In late March and early April, the trees blossom, followed by the colorful displays of tulips, daffodils, and other flowers later in the spring.